Most people think that vizslas are malnourished or weak at first glance.

 More than that, the formula features a bunch of fresh produce, including blueberries and carrots, to nourish your dog with antioxidants.
 It also contains salmon oil and flaxseed, which offer omega fatty acids and DHA to promote brain development.
 Even with all these ingredients, the recipe is still free of fillers, corn, wheat, and soy, which often trigger allergies and digestive upsets.

 3. Nutro Limited Ingredient Diet Grain-Free Adult Large Breed Lamb & Sweet Potato Recipe Dry Dog Food

 Top 5 Ingredients: 1.
 Deboned Lamb, 2.
 Chickpeas, 3.
 Dried Potatoes, 4.
 Lentils, 5.
 Sunflower Oil

-Made with 10 non-allergen ingredients, Nutro’s Limited Ingredients Adult Large Dog Food is an excellent choice for vizsla’s that suffer from a sensitive stomach.
+Made with ten non-allergen ingredients, Nutro’s Limited Ingredients Adult Large Dog Food is an excellent choice for vizsla’s that suffer from a sensitive stomach.
 It features lamb meat and sweet potatoes as the main ingredients, along with lentils, sunflower oil, and plain beet pulp.
 All of these foods are natural, rich in nutrients, and encourage overall wellness.

-Even the micronutrients in the food are derived from natural and non-GMO sources.
+Even the micronutrients in the food come from natural and non-GMO sources.
 These include vitamins, minerals, and omega-6 fatty acids that promote coat nourishment.
 The formula consists of glucosamine and chondroitin, so your dog’s joints stay in optimal condition as they grow up.
 It also leaves out artificial additives, corn, and wheat from the recipe to prevent digestive upsets.